You are here

 Please note: students choosing to reside on campus move in on Sunday, July 14.

 Summer Studios core courses focus on the basic skills and ideas that are essential to the serious pursuit and study of art.

 2D core skills are rooted in and extend from observational drawing.
 Through observational studies students will explore ways to accurately represent forms in space.
 Composition, scale, line, and value will be addressed.
-Students will work from the figure to explore gesture and proportion.
 Using the elements of line and value students will develop their toolbox of skills in order to visually communicate their ideas in two dimensions.

 This class addresses materials, methods, and craft in three dimensional work.
-Using several very different materials, i.e. clay, wire and cardboard, students consider proportion and scale as well as composition.
-Working from observation with one material, or working abstractly with another, students will gain facilty in constructing forms.
-There will also be an emphasis on the figure as an important source for exploring the relationship of objects and figures in space.
-The 3D Core skills will address methods, materials and craft.
+Using materials, such as clay, wire and cardboard, students consider proportion and scale as well as composition and space.
+Working from observation with one material, or working abstractly with another, students gain facility in constructing forms.

 Issues and Images